NNPDF/nnpdf/doc/sphinx/source/data/commondata.rst

 with the named uncertainties.

 Note that, regardless of their treatment, uncertainties should always be written as absolute values and not relative to the data values.
-If the data should be updated, the uncertainties should be too.
+If the data is updated, the uncertainties have to be too.

 ..  code-block:: yaml

     definitions:
         stat:
-            description:
+            description: statistical error
-            treatment:
+            treatment: ADD
             type:
         error_name:
-            description:
+            description: an additive uncertainty
-            treatment:
+            treatment: ADD
             type:
         error_name_2:
-            description:
+            description: an multiplicative uncertainty
-            treatment:
+            treatment: MULT
             type:
     bins:
-        - stat:
+        - stat: 1.0
-          error_name:
+          error_name: 2.0
-          error_name_2:
+          error_name_2: 3.0